 Mitigation Measures: Hazard mitigation measures will be incorporated into construction activities where determined to be necessary and cost reasonable, in accordance with applicable HUD guidance and local code requirements, and program goals for increased resilience.
+Mitigation activities are defined as those activities that increase resilience to disasters and reduce or eliminate the long-term risk of loss of life, injury, damage to and loss of property, and suffering and hardship, by lessening the impact of future disasters

-Reducing Impediments for Assistance: The Local Landlord Program is available to owners of eligible properties in Pinellas County (excluding St. Petersburg) whose properties have been damaged by the qualifying disaster events of Hurricane Idalia, Helene, and Milton.
+Reducing Impediments for Assistance: The Local Landlord Program is available to owners of eligible properties in Pinellas County whose properties have been damaged by the qualifying disaster events of Hurricane Idalia, Helene, and Milton.
 Intake centers will be accessible to individuals with disabilities (ADA compliant), and communication assistance will be provided upon request.
 All Pinellas County residents will have equal access to the application process.
 The program's policies and procedures will outline Pinellas County's process for ensuring that funded rental units are accessible to persons with disabilities.